code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 The [JmsTemplate](https://docs.spring.io/spring/docs/5.1.3.RELEASE/spring-framework-reference/integration.html#jms-jmstemplate){:target="_blank"} is a central class from the Spring core package.

-It simplifies the use of [JMS](https://en.wikipedia.org/wiki/Java_Message_Service){:target="_blank"} and gets rid of the boilerplate code.
+It simplifies the use of [JMS](https://en.wikipedia.org/wiki/Java_Message_Service){:target="_blank"} and gets rid of boilerplate code.
 It handles the creation and release of JMS resources when sending or synchronously receiving messages.

 Let's create a code sample that shows how to configure the Spring `JmsTemplate`.
-We send a message to an <var>order</var> queue and then receive another message on a <var>status</var> queue.
+We will send an order message to an <var>order</var> queue and then synchronously receive a status message from a <var>status</var> queue.

 We start from a previous [Spring Jms example with ActiveMQ]({{ site.url }}/spring-jms-activemq-example.html).